identity-com/cryptid/programs/cryptid_signer/README.md

 }
 ```
 The cryptid account stores the did and program that it signs for.
-It also stores the nonce of the signer, the number of keys needed for signing and a tracker for settings changes.
+It also stores the nonce of the cryptid address, the number of keys needed for signing and a tracker for settings changes.
 A single did and program combo can have any number of Cryptid Accounts, but only a single Generative Cryptid Account.
 A Generative Cryptid Account's address is derived from the did and did program combo.